Canley Vale: Transport

-Canley Vale railway station is on the Inner West & Leppington and Cumberland lines of the Sydney Trains network.
+Canley Vale railway station is on the Old Main South.

 Culture

 Westacott Cottage on Railway Parade is the site of the Fairfield City Arts and Crafts Centre.

 Thien An Temple, a Vietnamese Buddhist Temple is located on Sackville St. A Di Da Temple is located on Bareena St, and Minh Quang Temple on Chadderton St are in the eastern part of the suburb.

 Schools

 Private schools in Canley Vale include Pal Buddhist School, a co-educational private Buddhist school for primary and secondary school students.

-Public schools in Canley Vale includes Canley Vale Public School, a school for primary students (Kindergarten to Year 6) with an added on-campus preschool, and Canley Vale High School, a government-funded secondary school (Year 7 to 12).
+Public schools in Canley Vale includes Canley Vale Public School and Lansvale Public School, both schools for primary students (Kindergarten to Year 6) with an added on-campus preschool, and Canley Vale High School, a government-funded secondary school (Year 7 to 12).

 Sport and recreation

 The Cabravale Leisure Centre is located close to the railway station in Broomfield Street, but is technically in the adjacent suburb of Cabramatta.
 It features a fitness centre including a 25-metre indoor pool and gymnasium and meeting rooms for various clubs and community groups, including a Vietnamese martial arts class.
+Parks in the suburb include Sherwin Park, Parkes Reserve, Avenel Park, Johnston Park and Cook Park, which feature native vegetation and are proximate to Prospect and Orphan School Creeks.